Employer of Record (EOR) in Uzbekistan

 Native Teams is your all-in-one platform with a global presence across 85+ countries, including Uzbekistan.
 Our expertise in local labour laws regarding taxes, employment contracts, minimum wages, and social security contributions ensures that you’re on the safe side of the law in Uzbekistan.
 Cut down on the admin tasks when expanding in Uzbekistan, and let us take care of the legal legwork!

 An Employer of Record (EOR) is a third-party entity that assumes the legal responsibilities of employing workers for another company.
 The EOR handles tasks like payroll, tax compliance, benefits, and adhering to local labour laws.
-It also supports freelancers and remote workers in formalising their employment status and accessing benefits.

 EOR costs in Uzbekistan vary depending on the provider, number of employees, and specific service needs.
-Native Teams offers competitive pricing, with business plans starting at €79 per employee per month and individual plans at €49.
-Both plans include essential legal employment services.
+Native Teams offers competitive pricing with custom business plans.
+To know more about our plans, please visit our pricing page.

 An EOR fully takes on legal employment responsibilities such as payroll, taxes, and compliance, while a PEO shares these responsibilities with the client in a co-employment arrangement.
 EORs are ideal for companies expanding into new regions without establishing legal entities, whereas PEOs are better suited for businesses already operating in a country to streamline HR functions.